patonlab/DvTE/README.md

 ## Dynamic Vertical Triplet Energy Generation (DvTEGen)

-Description: This Jupyter Notebook proceses the inputed quasicaliscal molecular dynamics simulations to generate inpute files for vertical triplet energies for a selected number of frames.
+Description: This Jupyter Notebook proceses the inputed quasicaliscal molecular dynamics simulations to generate inpute files for vertical triplet energies for a selected number of frames using the ACME package (link).

 Instructions:

 1) Files Preparation: